Diane, Duchess of Württemberg

-Diane, Dowager Duchess of Württemberg (née Princess Diane Françoise Maria da Gloria of Orléans; born 24 March 1940) is a French-German painter, sculptor, writer and philanthropist.
-She was the wife of Carl, Duke of Württemberg, head of the House of Württemberg.
+Diane, Dowager Duchess of Württemberg (née Princess Diane of Orléans; born 24 March 1940) is a French-German painter, sculptor, writer and philanthropist.
+She is the widow of Carl, Duke of Württemberg, head of the House of Württemberg.
 She is the fourth daughter and sixth child of Henri, Count of Paris, Orléanist pretender to the throne of France, and his wife, Princess Isabelle of Orléans-Braganza.

 Early life

-Princess Diane was born in Petrópolis, Brazil, the fourth daughter and sixth child of the Orléanist claimant to the French throne, Henri, Count of Paris, and his wife, Princess Isabelle of Orléans-Braganza.
+Diane was born in Petrópolis, Brazil, the fourth daughter and sixth child of the Orléanist claimant to the French throne, Henri, Count of Paris, and his wife, Princess Isabelle of Orléans-Braganza.
 At the time of her birth, as a claimant to the throne, her father was banned from living in France.
 Thus, she was born in her mother's native Brazil.
 In 1950, the ban was lifted and the family moved to France.
-Princess Diane attended the Académie Julian in Paris.
+Diane attended the Académie Julian in Paris.

 Career and patronages

 The Duchess became interested in silk painting at the age of 14.
 She received formal training at the Académie Julian.
 She worked in a variety of techniques such as silk screen printing, oil painting, stuccowork, glass and wood painting.
 In 1971, following an illness caused by using lead-based paints, Diane began sculpting.
 She signs her works as DxDiane.
 The letter D placed before Diane signifies Dimanche de Pâques, the day of her birth.
 She is a patron of the Smolny Institute of Liberal Arts and Science.

 In 1979, the Duchess established an eponymous foundation, "Diane Herzogin von Württemberg, Prinzessin von Frankreich-Stiftung," to aid disadvantaged children.